Are key limes different from limes? What is a key lime, anyway? Find out more about the differences between key limes vs other lime varieties below!

 While you may need to employ some extra elbow grease, it's sure to be worth the extra key limes required.
 After all, big things do tend to come in smaller packages!

 We all know the look of someone that has bitten into an overly acidic piece of fruit.
 The eyes scrunch up, the lips tend to pucker and the face shakes from side-to-side.

 For those that tend to err on the side of caution with acidity, a lime isn't always one's first choice when it comes to fruit.
 In addition to lemons, limes have the highest citric acid content of all citrus fruits.

 With a key lime, you can rest assured that it won't be on the acidic side.
 As compared to your standard lime, you'll notice a world of difference in the levels of acidity between the two.
 In fact, when comparing the two, regular limes have a lower PH and higher acidity than key limes.

 This, in part, is why key limes have become so popular in the worlds of baking and cocktail crafting.

 Whether you're opting to make a key lime pie or you're crafting an expert cocktail, it's helpful to note the differences between key limes vs limes.

 As compared to your run-of-the-mill lime, a key lime is sure to provide an elevated sense of flavor.
 It's also going to award you a taste that is less tart and more floral than any of your standard limes.
 When it comes to using lime in your everyday life, it's safe to say that a key lime is well worth your time.

 Check out our blog to learn more about all things citrus!
 Interested in trying fresh citrus or growing your own trees?
-Check out our fresh selection of citrus fruits and citrus trees for sale, delivered straight to you from our citrus grove!
+Check out our fresh selection of citrus fruits, delivered straight to you from our citrus grove!